fanil-z/islam-wiki/hugo-docs/content/en/docs/hajj/exp.md

 Hajj starts when you leave for Mina.
 There are some things that I would do differently if I wasn't feverish and if it wasn't my first time in Mecca.
 One of the things would definitely be to go to Mina on your own without a group.
 The distance between Haram and EU and American tents in Mina is about 12-13km.
 Mina itself is a tent "city". and the main thing that bothered me was that after 3.5 hour walk in the crowds in +40-45-degree heat under the sun it would be difficult to find your tent.
 Every tent looks the same.
 Also, if you decide to walk give your bag with belongings to brothers in your group, take the minimum on your back.
 Don't forget water, put on sunscreen, sunglasses, make sure your sandals are soft and comfortable, etc.

 <img src="./images/camps-in-mina.webp"><img src="./images/mina-tent-city.jpg">
-<figcaption>Assalamu Aleikum!
+<figc>Assalamu Aleikum!
 Excuse me, do you know where is the tent 6158?
-It should be on Street 649.</figcaption>
+It should be on Street 649.</figc>

 Took the pics from [here](https://theislamicinformation.com/news/saudi-arabia-allocated-mina-camps-hajj-2022/) and [here](https://hajjumrahplanner.com/mina/).